eyalcohen308/Shell-Program/README.md

 3. man.
 4. cd.
 5. sleep.
-6. etc.
-each command can be executed with the '&' sign.
+etc, each command can be executed with the '&' sign.